 Whether it’s a curbside or front porch mailbox, make sure it pops when visitors arrive.
 It’s one of the first things they’ll notice!
 Decent mailboxes aren’t very expensive.
 This Kalig Wall-Mounted Mailbox from Wayfair is only $50, for example, and is fully functional with a rustic antique look.
 Dimensions are 16.25” H x 11.5” W x 5” D.

 Don’t want to spend the extra cash on a new mailbox?
 Try this DIY from Sand and Sisal showing how to fancy up your old one.
 Want to add a gorgeous finishing touch to your curbside box?
-Consider planting flowers around the base of your mailbox.
+Consider planting flowers around the base of your mailbox, suggests The Spruce.